 A Padel racket is an expensive purchase, so it is very important for you to take good care of it, in order to get the best out of it and to ensure longevity.

-Maybe you think that you have been taking care of it, however there may be certain things you are doing that you aren’t aware of, which can damage the racket.
+You might think that you've have been taking care of it, however there may be certain things you are doing that you aren’t aware of, which can damage the racket.

-Below, I have listed 6 points to take note of and apply.
+Below, we have listed 6 points to take note of and apply.

 - Avoid hitting the ground

 This may sound obvious, but I’m always surprised at the amount of players I see doing this.
 I am sure that you have seen a lot of players hitting the ball on the ground in order to pick the ball up, maybe you even do it too, but it’s not good for the racket.
 Even the professional players do it, but they don’t have to worry about breaking their racket.

 This can be bad for your racket, as you can easily damage the frame and face by catching it on the ground.
 If you hit it hard enough against the ball, you could cause a crack in the face, which will continue to creep.
 These rackets are not the same as Tennis rackets, which have strings that have a lot of flex, the Fibreglass and Carbon Fibre are more rigid materials.